Skip to content

 However, business contracts are typically binding for a set period.
 In addition, they do not include a cooling-off period, so choosing the right plan from the start is crucial.

-How Commercial Electricity Rates Are Calculated
+How Commercial Electricity Rate Are Calculated

 Suppliers calculate your rates based on a combination of your estimated annual usage and market conditions.